Login

 What to Expect

-The Adi Kailash & Om Parvat Yatra from Haridwar is a high-altitude Himalayan pilgrimage that offers a rare combination of spiritual devotion, scenic beauty, and adventure.
+The Adi Kailash & Om Parvat Yatra from Delhi is a high-altitude Himalayan pilgrimage that offers a rare combination of spiritual devotion, scenic beauty, and adventure.
 Travelers can expect to journey through remote Himalayan villages like Gunji and Nabi, visit sacred lakes such as Parvati Sarovar, and experience the serenity of Adi Kailash (Chhota Kailash), believed to be the abode of Lord Shiva.
 One of the highlights is the Om Parvat Darshan, famous worldwide for the naturally formed “ॐ” symbol on the snowy peak.

 • Adi Kailash (Chhota Kailash)